AlexG92/photoManage/README.md

 Functionality Complete
 --------

+* Regsitration of New User
+* Login of User
 * Responsive Design using Twitter Bootstrap
 * Ability to upload multiple photos at once using HTML5 form field
 * CRUD Photo